mozilla/version-control-tools/hgext/reviewboard/README.rst

 Request Version 1
 -----------------

-The lines of the request message are as follows:
+The lines of the request are prefixed with a line type.
+The following prefixes are supported:

+``bzusername``
-* Bugzilla username (%XX encoded)
+  Bugzilla username (%XX encoded)
+``bzpassword``
-* Bugzilla password (%XX encoded)
+  Bugzilla password (%XX encoded)
-* Space delimited list of hex nodes that should be reviewed
+``reviewidentifier``
-* Review identifier (%XX encoded)
+  Primary review identifier (%XX encoded) ``csetreview``
+  Describes a changeset to review.

+  Consists of a 40 digit hex node of the changeset followed by an optional review id to update.

 The server will create a review of the changesets specified using review identifier specified to track the review.